C++ API Reference

 BlendRadius blendRadius

-The blend radius for this waypoint guaranteed to give a collision-free blending path, specified for the entry and exit path segment respectively.
+The blend radius for this waypoint guaranteed to give a collision-free blending motion.

 Do not use a smaller non-zero blend radius than what is reported.
 Either use the value(s) provided or zero.
 Smaller non-zero values are not guaranteed to give collision-free blending motions in all scenarios.